Improve Your R Code#

 learnr::run_tutorial("Improve Your R Code", "cfrrRtutorials", clean = TRUE)

 You can navigate through the sections using the menu on the side.
-The sections on speed are based on Measuring Performance and Improving Performance by Hadley Wickham.
+The sections on speed are based on Measuring Performance and Advanced R: Performance Improvements by Hadley Wickham.

 Developers#